Yakub85/gitdemo/README.md

 # gitdemo
-This is my demo repo
+This is my demo repogetory